 If you’re in the mood for tacos, but maybe also something a little different, these are just what the doctor (cook?!) ordered.
 Easy Mexican Stuffed Peppers are savory and delicious, and super easy to modify if you want to mix things up a bit.

-Change the beef for chicken, or the rice for more beans.
+Change the pork for chicken, or the rice for more beans.
 Add some jalapeno for a kick, and swap the beans for corn cotija cheese.
 Or, hey.
 Leave the recipe as it is.
 Because, it’s seriously delicious.
 Seriously!

 More Mexican Inspired Recipes